What is Financial Modeling in Excel?

 - From the 10K reports, we extract all past information on dividends.

-- With the information of dividends paid, we can find out the Dividend payout ratio = Total Dividends Paid / Net Income.
+- With the information on dividends paid, we can find the Dividend Payout Ratio = Total Dividends Paid / Net Income.

-- I have calculated the dividends payout ratio of Colgate as seen below –
+- We have calculated the dividends payout ratio of Colgate as seen below:

 We note that the dividends payout ratio has been broadly in the range of 60%-66%.
-Let us assume the Dividend payout ratio of 60% in the future years.
+Therefore, let us assume the dividend payout ratio of 60% in the future years.

-- Using both the projected Net Income and the dividends payout ratio, we can find the Total Dividends Paid.
+- Using the projected net income and the dividends payout ratio, we can find the total dividends paid.

 Forecast equity account in its entirety

-With the forecast of share repurchase, option proceeds, and dividends paid, we are ready to complete the Shareholder’s Equity Schedule.
-Link all these up to find the Ending Equity Balance for each year, as shown below.
+With the forecast of share repurchase, option proceeds, and dividends, we are ready to complete the shareholder’s equity schedule.
+Link all these up to find the ending equity balance for each year, as shown below.